 Fly casting techniques have changed markedly over the past hundred years and this in many ways has been influenced by rod manufacturing developments.
-In the early part of the 20th century when fly rods were predominantly made of cane the fly casting mantra was to use the wrist more than the arm, straight up and down, 10 to 12 on the casting clock with the … Continue reading FLY CASTING BY FEEL
+In the early part of the 20th century when fly rods were predominantly made of cane the fly casting mantra was to use the wrist more than the arm, straight up and down, 10 to 12 on the casting clock with the … Continue reading HOW TO FLY CAST BY FEEL

 Going bibless – Why should you?
 There are many different types of lures available to shore based, saltwater spin fishermen.
 In New Zealand, metal spinners and bibbed lures are by far the most commonly used.
 Blade spinners (Mepps type) and weighted metal blades have historically been used in freshwater but they are steadily growing in popularity in the salt.
 Trout fishermen, in particular, find it … Continue reading USING BIBLESS LURES

 Over the years I’ve gathered quite a bit of information from many sources on the various types of metal lures and how they are used.
 What follows is a synopsis of this information so I’m not for one minute claiming it is all my own work.
 However, if you are looking for a definitive book covering all lure types then “The Book of Lures” by Ron … Continue reading METAL LURES